tgfrerer/ofxPlaylist/Readme.md

 # ofxPlaylist

 A playlist-based animation library.
+Developed over a couple of years and used in a growing number of permanent installations.

-A playlist holds a sequence of Keyframes which point to values to be tweened over time.
+Playlists hold a sequence of Keyframes, which either:

++ point to values to be tweened over time.
++ pause for a given duration
++ trigger an Event

-Keyframes are cleared from their playlist upon completion.
+Keyframes are cleared from their Playlist upon completion.
+Additional Keyframes can be pushed onto the end of any Playlist at any time.
+Playlists can also be cleared at any time.

-## Features:
+## Key Features:

-* Any of Robert Penner' tweening functions via ofxTween
+* Tweens using any of Robert Penner' functions via ofxTween
+* Pause
+* Event Keyframes (special thanks to James George for suggesting these!)
+* Internal memory management using ofPtr()
+* Keyframes can be set to execute in sequence or in parallel
 * Calculate total remaining duration of Playlist
-* Pause Tween
-* Event Keyframes
-* Combined Keyframes which execute in parallel
-* NEW: Bézier curve tweens
+* NEW: Tweens follwing Bézier curves, mirroring the functionality of Adobe After Effects temporal timeline curves.

-## Usage
+## Use:

 Assuming you'd want to tween pos.x from it's current position when the Playlist starts executing to 0.f:

 <pre>

+// .h
+ofxPlaylist playlist1;

+// .cpp

 using namespace Playlist;

+// call factory function to insert a new keyframe to playlist
+// the tween shall last 1000ms (a float value indicates absolute time, an integer time value says you want to use frames as your time base)

-playlist.addKeyFrame(Action::tween(1000.f, &pos.x, 0., TWEEN_SIN, TWEEN_EASE_OUT, &pos.x));
+playlist1.addKeyFrame(Action::tween(1000.f, &pos.x, 0., TWEEN_SIN, TWEEN_EASE_OUT, &pos.x));

-playlist.addKeyFrame(Action::pause(500.f));
-playlist.addKeyFrame(Action::event(this, "EVENT MESSAGE"));
+// add a 500ms pause after the tweening ends. playlist1.addKeyFrame(Action::pause(500.f));

+// trigger an event after the 500ms pause ends. playlist1.addKeyFrame(Action::event(this, "EVENT MESSAGE"));
 </pre>

+## See also:

+A more hands-on example of how to use ofxPlaylist and a run-down of its key features is shown in the included example Project, example/ofxPlaylistExample